CODERonak/Student-Course-Student-Service/README.md

 > ⚠️ **This microservice is currently under active development.**
 > Some features may be incomplete, unstable, or subject to change.
 > It's a simple microservice project.
-> Purpose is to understand the fundamentals or basics of microservices
+> Purpose is to understand the fundamentals or basics of microservices.

 ---

 ## 🎯 Objective

-This service manages **student profile information** as part of a **Student-Course Management System** powered by Spring Boot and a microservices architecture. communicates with other services like `enrollment-service` and `course-service`.
+This service manages **student profile information** as part of a **Student-Course Management System** powered by Spring Boot and a microservices architecture.
+It communicates with other services like `enrollment-service` and `course-service`.

 ---